Working in Kenya

 Industry sectors most likely to employ foreigners include tourism, journalism, development, and teaching.

-There are also many volunteer jobs in Kenya with government and NGO organisations.
+There are many volunteer jobs in Kenya with government and NGO organisations.
 The country is a regional hub and headquarters for not-for-profit organisations and serves as the adminstrative centre for the operations of aid organisations in East Africa, especially for matters related to Somalia and Sudan.
 For this reason, many expats working in Kenya find themselves in teaching or development positions, regardless of their skill-set.

-Furtheremore, the United Nations also maintains a number of offices in Nairobi.
+Furtheremore, the United Nations maintains a number of offices in Nairobi.
 The Kenyan capital is also home to a number of foreign embassies, which employ many expats.

 Visa and work permits for Kenya